-Summer One swallow may not make a spring, but the arrival of the swifts definitely heralds the arrival of the summer.
+One swallow may not make a spring, but the arrival of the swifts definitely heralds the arrival of the summer.
 The last of the summer visitors to arrive, these birds will have been flying non-stop since they left their breeding sites last August.
 They return here to feed on the midges and other flying insects over the water, before heading to their nesting colonies in nearby villages.

 The low-lying islands are home to a busy colony of breeding black-headed gulls.
 The comings and goings of these birds can be extremely noisy, as they quarrel with their neighbours over nest sites or join together to mob the crows or larger gulls that may try to take their eggs or young.
-Hidden away amongst the gulls, sitting lower on their nests, are a small number of common terns.
+Hidden away amongst the gulls, sitting lower on their nests are a small number of common terns.
 Smaller and more graceful than the gulls, the terns catch fish by diving into the water.

 In late summer, the tussocky grassland comes alive with the songs of grasshoppers and crickets.
 A particularly noisy song comes from Roesel's bush cricket, a large and colourful insect that sounds like the buzzing of electricity pylons.
 Once restricted to the south coast, this species has spread north across the country in the last decade, perhaps in response to warmer summers.

+Autumn

-Autumn Autumn is a time of plenty in the hedgerows around the reserve.
+Autumn is a time of plenty in the hedgerows around the reserve.
 The shrubs are a mass of fruit for the next few months.
 Look out for dog rose hips, hawthorn haws, blackthorn sloes and the berries of bramble, elder and buckthorn.
 These autumn fruits are a vital source of food for thrushes and finches, wood mice and squirrels, even badgers and foxes.

 The hedgerows often prove very popular with migrant birds heading south.
-Blackcaps stock up on elderberries before finally leaving for warmer climes, while later on in the autumn winter thrushes, fieldfare and redwing, arriving from the north will make a beeline for any fruit-rich hedgerows to rebuild their strength after their long flight south from Scandinavia.
-These well-managed hedgerows act as a well-stocked larder for an enormous number of animals through the autumn and winter.
+Blackcaps stock up on elderberries before finally leaving for warmer climes, while later on in the autumn winter thrushes, fieldfare and redwing, arriving from the north, will make a beeline for any fruit-rich hedgerows to rebuild their strength after their long flight south from Scandinavia.

 Also moving south are the waders, which drop in to feed on the exposed muddy shoreline.
 Common species to look out for on the wader scrape include redshank and greenshank, common and green sandpipers, which may be joined by occasional turnstone, whimbrel or spotted redshank.

+Winter

-Winter As the autumn turns to winter, so the numbers of wildfowl build up.
+As the autumn turns to winter, so the numbers of wildfowl build up.
 Particularly during hard cold spells, keep an eye out for smew, a handsome little white and black diving duck which occasionally visits in ones and twos.

 The rough grassland is grazed by wigeon and gaggles of both greylag and Canada geese.
 If it has been a good year, the grassland will be alive with small mammals.
 Common shrew and field voles are particularly numerous, while careful inspection of the taller reeds and rushes may reveal the ball-shaped woven nests of the harvest mouse, our smallest rodent.
 Harvest mice spend their time feeding up amongst the tall stems, holding on with their prehensile tail.

-As day turns to dusk and your thoughts turn to heading home, remember to keep a look out for the barn owl.
+out for the barn owl.
 This ghostly pale bird is present all year round, but is perhaps most easily spotted during the winter as it quarters the grassland, hunting for field voles.